BlockScience/Risk-Adjusted-Bonding-Curves/Paper/1_EcosystemRoles.md

 1. Attestation - Dispute Submission

 #### Example:
-Quality Education India - creator of this development impact bond.
+Quality Education India - the creator of the development impact bond.

 ### Role 9: Outcomes Payer
 The **Outcomes Payer** purchases the outcomes of a Project for a promised future value.
 This purchase is made typically from Investment Agents who provide the working capital for outcomes to be delivered.
 Payments are usually conditioned on the project achieving predetermined performance milestones.